ThuyKat/JavaScript/README.md

 - If we dont provide enough arguments, the undeclared arguments return undefined
 - If we provide more than enough arguments, the non-exist arguments wil be ignore
 - To return a value, just add return keyword.
 Result of a function with return keyword can be assigned to a variable
+- If a function does not return anything, it returns undefined by default.
 ```js
 function sayHello(name, timeOfDay){
     return "hello" + name + "time of day is" + timeOfDay;